leahdaloisio/India-Microbiome-Project/README.md

 For shotgun sequence analysis, the following scripts are uploaded:

 ### Shotgun-taxonomic-analysis_QIIME2 ###
-This script includes the generation of taxa bar plots and LEFSE analysis.
+This script includes the intial taxonomic classiciation of raw shotgun sequence reads with MetaPhlAn4, along with quality control steps including trimming and removal of contaminants (human reads).
+Taxa bar plots were generated and LEFSE analysis was completed.

 ### Shotgun-taxonomic-analysis_R.R ###
 In this script, beta diversity analysis was conducted and plotted using the core libraries of phyloseq, ggplot2, and vegan. _Prevotella copri_ clade abundances were also calculated to generate a heatmap.